johnnyw66/cc11xxflasher/README.md

 indicator that I didn't get what I paid for.
 More worringly I found that my supplier was not the only one selling these 'empty' devices.

 On Discord I found another buyer had bought one from another recommended supplier which also turn out to be a pup.
 The only way of getting the device back to life was to buy a flash programmer another £50 to £120.
 WTF!
 Since I only needed to flash the firmware once, buying one of the programmers (GoodFET, GreatFET, TI-CCDebugger) was going to be expensive.
 I've seen *bit-bashing* programmers for programming Arduinos built from Arduinos before.
 Could I build something similar using spares from my workshop?
 After some research I managed to come up with some source for ESP32 microcontrollers which I had plenty in stock.
 However I found developing for these processors clunky and tiresome and so decided to port the software to run on my one of my Rapberry Pi Zeros.
-The other albeit minor problem with the ESP version is that it only supported binary file format.
+The other, albeit minor problem with the ESP version, is that it only supported binary files.
 Most firmware updates for the YS1 came in the HEX format.
 My C skills are very rusty - but I did have 20+ years C/C++ in the games industry.
 It took less than a couple of hours to get the port completed.

 I decided to name this port.. *PiFet*!